Fate Core Elemental Magic

 Example: Xyzzy knows Air (+3), Earth (+2), and Water (+2).
 He didn’t take Ether or Fire.
 Because he lacks Ether, he may cast three Earth spells and three Water spells per day without stress (+1 to each).
 Because he lacks both Ether and Fire, he may cast eight Air spells per day without stress (+1 to Air for no Ether, then double that for no Fire).

-Creative Fusion: When casting a spell, if you can justify it (to the GM) as falling under either of two elements, you may use the better skill level of the two when casting, while also choosing which element it’s considered for the purpose of using up your free spells.
+Creative Fusion: When casting a spell, if you can justify it (to the GM) as being covered by two elements, you may use the better skill level of the two and choose which of the two elements it’s considered for the purpose of using up your free spells.

 Improvisational Casting: By spending a fate point, you may treat any spell as falling under whichever element you like.
-For example, you could cast a “strengthen body” spell (obvious an Earth spell) as if it were a Fire spell, even though it has no obvious connection to Fire.
+For example, you could cast a “strengthen body” spell (normally Earth) as if it were a Fire spell, even though it has no obvious connection to Fire.
 For roleplaying purposes, you should explain why this is the case!

 (Situational Bonus): This is not the name of the stunt, merely a class of stunts – come up with your own cool name!
 You get either +2 to rolls to cast one element or +1 to cast any spell (choose one!) in a certain, narrow circumstance or situation.
 For example, +2 to cast Earth spells when your bare feet are planted firmly on the ground outside (on stone or soil).
 Or +2 to cast Fire spells the turn after you’ve taken a physical consequence.
-Or +1 to cast all spells when playing an instrument and singing loudly about the spell you’re casting (and thus unable to defend yourself).
+Or +1 to cast all spells when playing an instrument and singing loudly about the spell you’re casting.

 Slow Build: You get +2 to rolls to create advantages for your personal spellcasting, but only in a conflict (where actions are at a premium).